When are auditions?

 No, but we recommend they come with a bottle of water and a snack in case there is a long wait time.

-We weren’t able to get a time slot, can my child still audition?
+We weren’t able to fill out a form, can my child still audition?

 Will my child get cast for a role they don’t want?